Nathaniel Watson: Professional career

 Watson was drafted by the Cleveland Browns in the sixth round with the 206th overall pick in the 2024 NFL draft.
 He was waived on September 19, 2024, and re-signed to the practice squad.
 He was promoted to the active roster on October 2.

 On August 21, 2025, Watson was placed on injured reserve, ending his 2025 season.

+On August 30, 2026, Watson was waived by the Browns as part of final roster cuts and re-signed to the practice squad.
+On September 12, Watson was elevated from the practice squad.